The N.C. Turnpike Authority is authorized to study, plan, develop, build, operate and maintain toll projects.

 I-77 Express Lanes

 The project involves approximately 27 miles of dedicated lane space on I-77.
 The northern section of the I-77 Express Lanes from Hambright Road near I-485 to N.C.
 150 opened June 2019.
-The southern section from I-277 to Hambright Road will open later in 2019.
+The southern section from I-277 to Hambright Road opened November 2019.
 Learn more

 I-485 Express Lanes